 A Rash of Rashes

 For thousands of years, amid much grumbling, people made do with simple straight razors.
 They were lumpy, and jagged, and often made from lousy steel, and they hurt like a son of a gun.
 At best, they often left unsightly bumps or rashes, and at worst, they were dangerous, and we cause severe facial cuts and wounds.
 But they got the job done, and there was nothing else available, so that’s what men used.
 The next quantum leap forward in shaving technology was basically a quality improvement: steel-edged straight razors.
 Razors had the same basic design, but they were more effective and less dangerous to use.
 These showed up in Sheffield, England, in the late 17th century, and trickled out into Europe, where they were considered to be prized possessions.
 Some historians point to these razors as the first to be family heirlooms—tools that fathers would pass on their sons, who would pass them onto their sons, and so on.
+They’re still popular today (and if you’re nervous about starting off on one, there are a number of beginner-friendly models you can start with).

 The real leap forward, though, didn’t occur until a French cutler (a “cutler” is a guy who makes and sells cutlery) named Jean-Jaques Perret wrote a treatise in 1762 titled “The Art of Learning to Shave Oneself.”
 In it, he put forward the idea of a completely re-designed straight razor.
 He was inspired by a carpenter’s plane, and his new shaving razor feature fastening a guard over the razor so people couldn’t slice themselves accidentally.
 Smart guy!
 Perret sold his razor guard without patenting it (not so smart), but the men’s shaving had forever changed: the first safety razor had thus been born.